“…that makes me…a very stable genius…” President Donald J. Trump, Jan. 6, 2018

 It’s January, in case you haven’t noticed.
 In this northern climate, winter presents a substantial challenge to championship-level turd chasing.
 Specifically: shit freezes–I mean, rocks-embedded-in-the-ground bad.
 Bust-the-tines-in-your-muckrake bad.

 But if you’re a stud pooper-scooper like me, no problem, baby.
-The top dogs of doo-doo venture outside structure to tackle to plains of poop.
+No matter what the conditions are, the top dogs of doo-doo venture outside to tackle the plains of poop.

 This morning I grabbed the mattock–that’s a tool with a flat, pick-like blade, the perfect tool for digging a narrow trench or removing hair from your armpit.
 I dropped the thing in the wheelbarrow and bumped across the frozen tundra to Mound Number One, adhered to the ground like concrete.
 Try to kick it loose, and you’d bust your toe.